We switched out the B for thin slices of pancetta, the L for cucumber ribbons and the mayo for healthy edamame dip, then added a poached egg on top.

 2. Meanwhile, using vegetable peeler, slice cucumbers into thin ribbons.

-3. In deep skillet or shallow saucepan, heat 2 to 3 inches/5 to 8 cm water over medium heat until simmering.
+3. In deep medium skillet or shallow saucepan, heat 2 to 3 inches/5 to 8 cm water over medium heat until simmering.
 Stir in vinegar.
 One at a time, crack eggs into small cup; gently slide into simmering water.
 Reduce heat to low; cook until whites are set and yolks are still soft, about 3 minutes.
 With slotted spoon, transfer to paper towel–lined tray.

 4. Toast focaccia bread.
 Spread edamame dip evenly on one side of each slice.